-I'm a Ph.D. student in Computer Science at Columbia University where I am part of the natural language processing group since Fall 2017.
-My research advisor is Smaranda Muresan.
+I recently got my Ph.D. in Computer Science from Columbia University where I was part of the natural language processing group .
+My Ph.D. research advisor was Smaranda Muresan.
+My dissertation was on Computational Models of Argument Structure and Argument Quality for Understanding Misinformation [ link ].

-Prior to joining Columbia, I worked as a Research Associate at the Center for Complex Engineering Systems (CCES) that is held jointly at King Abdulaziz City for Science and Technology (KACST) and MIT.
+Prior to Columbia, I worked as a Research Associate at the Center for Complex Engineering Systems (CCES) that is held jointly at the King Abdulaziz City for Science and Technology (KACST) and the Massachusetts Institute of Technology (MIT).

 Email: tariq [at] cs [dot] columbia [dot] edu